 AU Abroad has full semester programs in Ireland, Italy, Spain, England, France, China, Australia, Costa Rica, Argentina, Lithuania, Thailand, Uganda, Germany, Canada, and the Netherlands.
 Students are required to obtain approval from the International Programs Office, Anderson Central, and Academic Affairs before departure.
 The International Programs Office will assist you with the application process.

-Your federal aid can normally be used for a full semester program that is approved.
-For programs we list on our website, through CCCU (Best Semester), CGE (Consortium for Global Education) and CAPA, you can use your state aid.
-However AU scholarships and grants cannot be used for study abroad in another country.
 Please note: Only study abroad programs that are approved for credit by Anderson University (the home institution) may be considered enrollment at the home institution for purposes of applying for assistance under Title IV, HEA programs (federal aid) as per Title IV [34 C.F.R. § 668.43(a)(9)].